emerge-ehri/fhir-specification/docs/source/artifacts/recommended_followup.rst

 Scope
 ^^^^^
 eMERGE reports only use proposed recommendations.
-Please reference discussions for reason and follow up code constraint arugments.
+Please reference discussions for reason and follow up code constraint arguments.

+This resource is referenced in :ref:`genomics_report` RecommendedAction extension.

 Content
 ^^^^^^^
 eMERGE uses the |recommended-followup-prof| profile which is derived from the |task-res| resource.
-This profile is used in the |genomics-report-prof| RecommendedAction extension.

 .. excel-table::
    :file: ../_files/emerge-fhir-resources-definitions.xlsx